Laban254/customer-management-api/README.md

 ## 📖Usage

-Follow these steps to se the application:
+Follow these steps to use the application:

 1.  **Initiate Google Login**:
 	To start the Google login process, open your web browser and navigate to the following URL: